Hypercubers/hypercubing.xyz/docs/faq.md

 ### 4D Skewb

-Again, there's lots of ways to generalize a skewb.
-If you just want cuts that look like a skewb, there's a few different puzzles that emulate that.
-If you want a half-cut vertex-turning hypercube, that's a thing too!
-It just doesn't "look like" a traditional skewb.
-For more 4D skewbs, including pictures, see [here](/puzzles/4d-skewb.md).
+There's so many ways to generalize a skewb to 4D that we have a [whole page full of them](/puzzles/4d-skewb.md)!

 ### 8-dimensional and higher